cnstntn-kndrtv/open-in-buttons-for-finder-toolbar/README.md

 - copy to applications folder
 - and drag it to Finder toolbar (hold ⌘cmd)

-## Where is the magic come from

-take a look in src/src folder

 ## Sublime Text
 Read [this topic](https://gist.github.com/artero/1236170 "this topic") before run "open-in-Sublime" app